 The theme of God’s redemptive plan runs through the Bible from Genesis to Revelation.
 At its heart is Calvary, the place where Jesus died so we could be forgiven.
 As we read the Scriptures, we see that the cross symbolizes . . .

 Salvation.
 Jesus bore our sins upon the cross and died in our place so we could be reconciled to God and receive eternal life.

 In our culture, success is based on achievement.
-We admire those who succeed in athletics, business, and the arts.
-But greatness in God's kingdom is found in a life of obedience.
+We admire those who perform well in athletics, business, and the arts.
+However, greatness in God’s kingdom is found in a life of obedience.
 Are you following His plan and helping others as Jesus did?
 Have you shared with them the good news of Christ?